sl2676/PyTorus/README.md

 - Constructing equilibrium models that can be refined with observational data.

 ### 3. Resonance Trapping Studies
-Torus Mapper excels at studying the phenomenon of resonance trapping:
+PytTorus excels at studying the phenomenon of resonance trapping:
 - Investigating how stars get caught in resonances within rotating galactic potentials.
 - Analyzing the influence of resonances on the long-term behavior of stellar orbits.
 - Using the angle-action framework to explore resonant and near-resonant structures.